ebulllience/aryzach.github.io/_drafts/2021-08-29-reimplementing-git-clone-with-scala-zio.markdown

 #### Step 7: Breaking down ls-remote
 I'm skipping the ls-remote test for now.
 I'm not quite sure yet how to write tests that depend on external services (like a local tcp / git server), let alone an internet-dependent service.
 I was able to get a prototyped local version of ref discovery working with akka.
 AKA I can see the correct git info when I put up a local git server, and run my tcp client code.
 It's not type-safe / functional / ZIO'd yet.
 It looks like there's some ZIO socket info [out there](https://zio.github.io/zio-nio/docs/essentials/essentials_sockets).
 I'm not sure if I'll be able to use this, or be able to wrap my akka setup in ZIO.
 It seems like this is the bulk of ls-remote though.

+#### Step 8: Getting my actor to receive info (needed for lsRemote)
+Before, I only had the actor 'ask', or 'fire-and-forget', so I wouldn't get a response back.
+Now, lsRemote returns a Future, which is the return type of an ask.
+I'm still not super clear on the setup here.
+I'm not even sure how many actors I have, tbh, but something is working.
+I'll have to dig deeper to really understand what's going on here, and I'll probably be able to prune the process from what it is now.

+## This is on hold because I took a contract job building a HF trading bot in Scala.
+Here's some [notes on it]